Extended Producer Responsibility

 Our position

-The adoption of EU-wide mandatory minimum requirements in the revised Waste Framework Directive is an important step to ensure greater harmonisation across EPR schemes, strengthen transparency and enforcement and drive investments into collection and recycling.
+The adoption of EU-wide mandatory minimum requirements in the Waste Framework Directive (WFD) was an important step to ensure greater harmonisation across EPR schemes, strengthen transparency and enforcement and drive investments into collection and recycling.
+However, despite Article 8a and the push for greater harmonisation introduced by existing and future EU legislation, key minimum requirements laid down in the WFD are not properly enforced and a plethora of schemes exists across the different EU Member States.

-At the same time, it is pertinent to note a concerning trend gaining traction in which Member States seek to increasingly take more control over the EPR systems, pushing for a shift towards a State-run EPR model.
+It is also pertinent to note a concerning trend gaining traction in which Member States seek to increasingly take more control over the EPR systems, pushing for a shift towards a State-run EPR model.
 This phenomenon does not only undermine the objective of improving packaging waste management, it can also hinder the transparency and harmonisation of EPR systems.